TomShacham/http4js/docs/Request-and-response-api/index.md

  */
 ```

+`withForm` and `withFormField` will accumulate values as expected in a form and set the `Content-Type` header
+to `application/x-www-form-urlencoded`.

 ### How it works

 Our `NativeHttpServer` sees that the `Res` has a `bodyStream` and streams the outgoing response.